 After wishing farewell to this hospitable family, I embarked on board a Portuguese brig, with poor accommodations, for Cayenne in Guiana.
-The most eligible bedroom was the top of a hen-coop on deck.
-Even here, an unsavoury little beast, called bug, was neither shy nor deficient in appetite.
+The most eligible bed-

 The Portuguese seamen are famed for catching fish.
 One evening, under the line, four sharks made their appearance in the wake of the vessel.
 The sailors caught them all.